schorschie/schorschie.github.io/README.md

 Open Points
 ===========

-* Turning point prediction is now 60 days, that seems odd for me, investigate.
+* Turning point prediction is by definition at 25 mio. infected people, half of the expected total in Germany.
+How will the governments measures be visible in the graph?
+Smaller slope.